 The University Library, known as Bierce Library in recognition of a bequest received from General L. V. Bierce in 1874, occupies Carl F. Kolbe Hall.
-It contains 64,851 cataloged volumes, 24,123 pamphlets, and a considerable amount of other material (not counted) concerning the history of Buchtel College and the University of Akron, as well as 518 current periodicals, and 1,134 music recordings.
+It contains 67,569 cataloged volumes, 20,828 pamphlets, and a considerable amount of other material (not counted) concerning the history of Buchtel College and the University of Akron, as well as 504 current periodicals, and 1,140 music recordings.
+In addition 18,066 mounted pictures are available for circulation.

-THE CITY TESTING LABORATORY
+THE CITY_TESTING LABORATORY